 Doctor of Optometry

 In addition to clinical training, Pacific's College of Optometry demonstrates its commitment to quality optometric research by offering all students an elective research thesis opportunity, encouraging and providing funds for faculty to attend scientific meetings and providing research facilities.
-The annual Pacific Vision Conference on campus allows practitioners, students, faculty and other researchers the opportunity to exchange findings and information.
+Conferences on campus allow practitioners, students, faculty and other researchers the opportunity to exchange findings and information.